 My mom always said that waiting until you had a good rolling boil going made the pasta taste better -- something about the rolling boil causes it to be chewier, or more al dente or something.

-But now my boyfriend swears that waiting until the water is at a rolling boil is incorrect, and that that can actually cause problems when you make your pasta.
+my boyfriend swears that waiting until the water is at a rolling boil is incorrect, and that that can actually cause problems when you make your pasta.

 Can you settle this debate for us?
 Is there even a right answer?
 I'm really curious to know, help me out!

 Thanks for this article.
 I have just recently started cooking, and I am always getting hit with all these new cooking words and definitions.